oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Reference RFC4086 in security considerations about salt entropy
    * Update change controller for the Structured Syntax Suffix registration from IESG to IETF per IANA suggestion
    * Expand/rework considerations on the choice of hash algorithm
+   * Clarify validation around no duplicate digests in the payload (directly or recursively) and no unused disclosures at the end of processing

    -06